baileym4/recipes/README.md

 ## Functionalities

+## All of the main code is located in the lab.py file.
+The following functions can be found there.

 ### 1. `make_recipe_book`

 **Purpose:** Constructs a dictionary mapping each compound food item to a list of associated ingredient lists.
 A compound food item is a food item made up of other foods.